Practising certificate renewal for Scottish solicitors is now open and must be completed online by 31 October 2023.

 We offer a range of membership benefits through approved partners who may send you information and offers by post on a restricted basis.
 Ticking the box in the "My Profile" section or contacting us at email@example.com will ensure that your information is not passed to third parties (See Data Protection Act below).

-See our categories and categories and fees page.
+See our categories and fees page

 Members should ensure all details given are correct and note the importance of the declaration they make by clicking ‘Submit’.